-Can Communicate chooses Quantel for Wimbledon 3D Coverage
+Can Communicate Chooses Quantel for Wimbledon 3D Coverage

-London-based Stereo3D experts Can Communicate have signed a three year deal with Quantel for a Pablo/Max/Genetic Engineering Stereo3D system.
+LONDON: Stereo 3D experts Can Communicate have signed a three year deal with Quantel for a Pablo/Max/Genetic Engineering Stereo3D system.
 The system will be used on site to produce fast turnaround highlights packages of the Wimbledon Lawn Tennis Championships semi-finals and finals in 2011-2013 for Sony.
-The Wimbledon system replicates the Quantel Stereo3D installation at CAN's London headquarters.
+The Wimbledon system replicates the Quantel Stereo3D installation at Can's London headquarters.

 The latest product and technology information